Khalid-Tarek/bloxorzOpenGL/readme.md

 1. Move  **glut.h** into  **C:\Program Files (x86)\Microsoft Visual Studio 10.0\VC\include\GL\\**
 2. Move  **glut32.lib**  into  **C:\Program Files (x86)\Microsoft Visual Studio 10.0\VC\lib\\**
 3.  **Move  glut32.dll into  C:\WindowsSystem32\\**

-emphasis on the last one
+emphasis on the last one.

+Just run the .exe file and have fun.

 ## Technologies Used